hhussein24/sql_retail_sales_analysis_and_cleaning/README.md

 ## Analysis Overview

 This Analysis showcases my expertise in data analytics by leveraging SQL to extract, process, and evaluate transaction data.
-It involves constructing a structured database, conducting in-depth assessments of sales trends, and generating insights to support strategic decision-making.
+It involves constructing a structured database, conducting in-depth assessments of trends, and generating insights to support strategic decision-making.
 Through advanced query techniques, this analysis highlights my ability to work with complex datasets, optimize data workflows, and derive meaningful business intelligence.

 ## Objectives